secretstartups/handbook/account-based-marketing/demandbase/index.html.md

 **Option 1: Account List by Company Name**

-Create an `account list` with filter for `Account Name` = [add all account names as appears in SFDC seperated by commas]
+Create an `account list` with filter for `Account Name` = [add all account names as appears in SFDC separated by commas]
      - Note: you can use "Switch to text view" to quickly copy and paste account names direct from SFDC if the search mechanism in the DB selector is taking a long time.

 **Option 2: Account List by SFDC Account ID**

-Create an `account list` with filter for `SFDC account ID` = [all account IDs in the company hierarchy seperated by commas]
+Create an `account list` with filter for `SFDC account ID` = [all account IDs in the company hierarchy separated by commas]

 ### Public Sector data in Demandbase
 {: #demandbase-pubsec-data}